How to Wallpaper (Don’t Make My Measuring Mistake!)

 - Line the paper up with the plumb mark that you drew in step 2.
 Smooth the wallpaper as you go.
 If it’s going on crooked, pull it off and adjust it.
-When the first section is good, move on the next 3 feet area.
+When the first section is good, move on to the next 3 feet area.
 With the wallpaper lifted, add more wallpaper adhesive to the wall and smooth the paper down.
 The smoothing tool works really well for getting bubbles out.
-I used a damp rag to wipe away excess glue that squished out.
+I used a damp rag to wipe away excess glue that was squished out.

 - Where the wallpaper meets the ceiling and the baseboard molding, hold the straight edge and cut with the utility knife.
-Your ceiling and molding isn’t going to be perfectly straight, so do your best.
+Your ceiling and molding aren’t going to be perfectly straight, so do your best.
 Sharp blades work the best.

 - If the edges aren’t sticking, add a little extra glue under the paper.

 - For doorways, cut the paper a bit smaller than the opening to make it easier.
 Then apply the adhesive, smoothing it and cutting around the casing for the door.
 The arrows mark where I cut.
 Notice I didn’t cut all the way to the edge.
 Err on the side of caution.
 You can always cut more off.
-Where the lines met, I cut a miter cut to make it a but easier to maneuver.
+Where the lines met, I cut a miter cut to make it a bit easier to maneuver.

-- Draw another plumb line for after the door.
+- Draw another plumb line after the door.
 I didn’t do this and my paper ended up a bit crooked.
 Luckily, the design of the paper works well with being crooked.
 There are far more crooked trees in the forest than straight trees.

 - I had to cut around objects like an electrical outlet and a vent.
 I cut a small X and slid the utility knife around the edge of the electrical box.
 For the vent, I used the same method, cutting around the box of the vent.

 And that’s where I ran out of wallpaper.
 So close!
 I have another roll on the way and it was even on sale again!
-Hopefully it comes in the mail this week so I can finish it this weekend.
+Hopefully, it comes in the mail this week so I can finish it this weekend.

 This is about a 9′ span of wall and it took 2 very unskilled people about 2 hours to complete this.
 It should take another hour to do the rest.